apache/cassandra-java-driver/changelog/README.md

 ### 4.10.0 (in progress)

+- [improvement] JAVA-2871: Allow keyspace exclusions in the metadata, and exclude system keyspaces by default
 - [improvement] JAVA-2449: Use non-cryptographic random number generation in Uuids.random()
 - [improvement] JAVA-2893: Allow duplicate keys in DefaultProgrammaticDriverConfigLoaderBuilder
 - [documentation] JAVA-2894: Clarify usage of Statement.setQueryTimestamp